sjthespian/addon-zwave-network-viewer/README.md

 For more information about the Z-Wave Network Viewer and how to use it, please see the [Z-Wave Network Vieweer][zwave-network-viewer]

+## Known issues and limitations

+- The JSON link will not currently work due to an issue with how ingress support is implemented.
+For now, change the port number to 6123 and change https to http if you are running with SSL to download the JSON file.

+## Changelog & Releases

+This repository keeps a change log using [GitHub's releases][releases] functionality.
+The format of the log is based on
+[Keep a Changelog][keepchangelog].

+Releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
+In a nutshell, the version will be incremented based on the following:

+- ``MAJOR``: Incompatible or major changes.
+- ``MINOR``: Backwards-compatible new features and enhancements.
+- ``PATCH``: Backwards-compatible bugfixes and package updates.

 ## Support

 Got questions?